Livewell Awarded Frost & Sullivan's 2024 Global Customer Value Leadership Award For Advancing Equitable And Accessible Mental Health Solutions

 LiveWell's app integrates cutting-edge artificial intelligence (AI) and machine learning to provide personalized mental and behavioral health support, fostering user engagement across 27 countries and 9 languages.

-SAN ANTONIO, Sept.
-26, 2024 /PRNewswire/ -- Frost & Sullivan recently researched the mental and behavioral health industry and, based on its findings, recognizes LiveWell by Zurich (LiveWell) with the 2024 Global Customer Value Leadership Award.
+San Antonio, TX - September 26, 2024 - Frost & Sullivan recently researched the mental and behavioral health industry and, based on its findings, recognizes LiveWell by Zurich (LiveWell) with the 2024 Global Customer Value Leadership Award.

 In their report, Frost & Sullivan state that LiveWell provides world-class digital health and well-being solutions to balance physical, mental, social, and financial health through its user-friendly app.
 LiveWell offers a wide range of tools that include mood and stress tracking; mental health support; and services offering support on a range of wellness topics.
 LiveWell is one of many pioneers addressing significant challenges to the mental and behavioral health industry, such as stigma, access, equity, and data privacy.